pdmosses/xds-agda/docs/meta-notation.md

 # Meta-notation

-This page summarises the current representation of conventional Scott--Strachey style denotational semantics meta-notation in Agda.
+The current examples of denotational semantics given here (untyped [lambda-calculus], [PCF], and a simple sublanguage [Scm] of Scheme) use a lightweight shallow embedding of domain theory in Agda.

 For an introduction to the Agda language, see the [Agda docs] or the [Agda Wikipedia page].